-LCCAP agrees to complete assessments on all children within the required 3 checkpoints periods each year (fall, winter, spring) How do you plan to conduct student assessments if you are unable to provide face-to-face instruction?
+LCCAP agrees to complete assessments on all children within the required 3 checkpoints periods each year (fall, winter, spring), with an additional checkpoint for our full year enrollments in the summer.

+How do you plan to conduct student assessments if you are unable to provide face-to-face instruction?

-Teachers connect with each family twice per day via Class DoJo: once with a Question of the Day, to which the family and child respond with an answer; and once with a Learning Activity of the Day, to which the family responds with a picture, video or text describing the child's participation/success with the Learning Activity of the Day.
+Teachers connect with each family at least twice per day via Class DoJo: once with a Question of the Day, to which the family and child respond with an answer; and once with a Learning Activity of the Day, to which the family responds with a picture, video or text describing the child's participation/success with the Learning Activity of the Day.
 This communication serves as anecdotal assessment documentation and will correlate to the learning activity's assigned learning objectives, and entered into My Teaching Strategies as an observation.